Bruna Rangel Lima Spills Out Of The Top Of Her Shimmery Bikini While Getting Her Tan On In Los Angeles

 Bruna Rangel Lima brought some heat to her Instagram feed on January 26 with a sizzling new bikini shot, and her fans have quickly taken notice.

 The model was pictured sitting on a patch of grass.
 The setting featured a stone house and a square window with a black outline.
 A tall palm tree could be seen in the reflection of its glass.
-A geotag in the update indicated that she was in Los Angeles, California.
+According to the geotag, she was in Los Angeles, California.

 An abundance of sunshine spilled over her figure, indicating that it was another perfect day in Southern California.
 She sat on the ground and bent one of her legs at an angle.
-Bruna balanced her weight on her arms while tilting her head to the side and gazing into the lens of the camera.
+Bruna balanced her weight on her arms while tilting her head to the side and gazing at the camera.

 She sported a tiny suit that left little to the imagination.
 The garment boasted a shimmery black fabric that complemented her bronze glow.
-Its straight neckline was worn low on her bust and her chest came spilling out of the top.
-The halterneck style suit had a pair of thin straps that were tight on her shoulders.
-They secured around the back of her neck and Bruna’s muscular biceps were fully on display.
+Its straight neckline was low on her bust, and her chest almost came spilling out of the top.
+The halterneck-style suit had a pair of thin straps that were tight on her shoulders.
+They secured around the back of her neck, helping put Bruna's muscular biceps fully on display.

-She showed even more skin by rocking a pair of skimpy bottoms.
-The front featured a deep V that plunged well below her sculpted abs.
-Its thick straps fit snugly on Bruna’s hips, helping to highlight her hourglass curves.
-Her shapely thighs were also in full view of the camera thanks to its sexy high-rise design.

-In her caption, Bruna shared with her audience that she was teaming up with The Image Center to do a giveaway and gift some treatments.
-She made sure to tag the pages while she instructed fans to follow the details on the other page.
+In her caption, Bruna shared with her audience that she was teaming up with The Image Center to give away some treatments.
+She tagged their page and a few others while she instructed fans to follow the accounts for more details.

-Bruna’s fans were thrilled with the skin-baring post.
+Bruna's fans were thrilled with the post.
 More than 15,000 social media users double-tapped the update while over 130 left comments.

 "Hello bruna you are gorgeous," one fan commented alongside two red hearts.